ozdemirozcelik/pairs-api/README.md

 - list, save, update and delete stocks and pairs with API calls
 - enable and disable stocks and pairs for active trading
 - catch webhooks from trading platforms or signal generators
-- use access tokens for authentication purposes
+- use access tokens for authentication purposes with login system backend

 # Requirements